top of page

 Sometimes the Magic Works Cover

 I've had a rather long relationship with Terry Brooks although he does not know me.
-I've been reading his work since I was in my early teens and, off-and-on, have continued to off and on for thirty years or more.
+I've been reading his work since I was in my early teens and, off-and-on, have continued to off-and-on for thirty years or more.
 It was neat to learn more about the author behind all of those books I've read and re-read.
 It's like getting an inside story.
 A story that includes both successes and setbacks.

 One thing that Brooks laboriously promoted in this book was the value of outlining.
 He stated that whenever you read a book that starts well then kind of crashes later, or ends in a disjointed way, it is due to lack of planning.
 I'm not certain that is always true, but I do think planning can greatly reduce the risk of losing focus or of wasting words - both vices of weak works of literature.